dmatora/vagrant-unison/README.md

 ## Start syncing Folders

+Run `vagrant unison-sync-once` to run a single, non-interactive sync and then exit.

-Run `vagrant sync` to start watching the local_folder for changes, and syncing these to your vagrang VM.
+Run `vagrant unison-sync` to sync then start watching the local_folder for changes, and syncing these to your vagrang VM.

 Under the covers this uses your system installation of [Unison](http://www.cis.upenn.edu/~bcpierce/unison/), which must be installed in your path.

-## Start syncing Folders in repeat mode
+## Start syncing Folders with polling (unison repeat mode)

-Run `vagrant sync-repeat` to start in bidirect monitor (repeat) mode.
+Run `vagrant unison-sync-polling` to start in bidirect monitor (repeat) mode - every second unison checks for changes on either side and syncs them.

-## Start syncing Folders in interactive mode
+## Sync in interactive mode

-Run `vagrant sync-interact` to start in interactive mode that allows solving conflicts.
+Run `vagrant unison-sync-interactive` to start in interactive mode.
+The first time it will ask what to do for every top-level file & directory, otherwise is asks about changes.
+It allows solving conflicts in various ways.
+Press "?" in interactive mode to see options for resolving.

+This is a useful tool when the automatic sync sees a change in a file on both sides and skips it.

 ## Cleanup unison database
 When you get